Pocket Power Station

 The engine chosen was the Bristol Siddeley Proteus.
 This was originally developed for the Bristol Brabazon and the Princess Flying Boat, but both projects were abandoned before the engine had finished its development.
 The Proteus was then adapted to power the Bristol Britannia, which had a long and successful career.
 A version of the engine was also used to power the Bluebird-Proteus CN7 which achieved the land speed record of 403 mph in 1964 on Lake Eyre in Australia.

-The Proteus was a 4,250 SHP (shaft horse power) turbo-prop engine.
-It used the free turbine principle, in which the compressor-driving and power turbines are mounted on concentric, but mechanically independent shafts.
+The Proteus was a 4,250 HP turbo-prop engine.
+It used the free turbine principle, where the compressor-driving and power turbines are mounted on concentric, but mechanically independent shafts.
 This arrangement enables each system to run at its optimum speed under all conditions.
 Reduction gear, similar to that used on the Proteus aero-engine was used to drive an alternator at 1,000 RPM.

 The Power Plant